Learning and Sharing

 Table of Contents

-Creating a Client Secret in the Microsoft Entra admin center typically comes with an expiration date of up to two years.
-Renewing and managing this Client Secret every two years can be a hassle.
-It would be much easier if you could create a Client Secret that never expires.
-This article explains how to set up a perpetual Client Secret in Entra ID using PowerShell.
+Creating a Client Secret in the Microsoft Entra admin center usually has an expiration date of up to two years.
+Managing and renewing this Client Secret every two years can be inconvenient.
+Setting up a Client Secret that never expires would make things much simpler.
+This article walks you through how to create a perpetual Client Secret in Entra ID using PowerShell.

 Client Secret in Entra ID

-Credentials enable an application to authenticate independently, eliminating the need for user interaction during runtime.
-For simplicity, a Client Secret will be used as the credential type and integrated into the app registration.
+Credentials allow an application to authenticate on its own, removing the need for user interaction during runtime.
+To keep things simple, a Client Secret will be used as the credential type and incorporated into the app registration.

-You can create a client secret for an application by either generating it through the application’s settings in the Azure portal or using PowerShell for a more automated method.
+You can create a client secret for an application by generating it in the application’s settings through the Azure portal or by using PowerShell for a more streamlined and automated approach.

-2. It is possible to create a Client Secret with PowerShell for an unlimited duration.
-This can be done using a PowerShell script that sets the expiration date to an indefinite period, effectively bypassing the default 24-month limit imposed by the Microsoft Entra ID portal.
+2. You can create a Client Secret with PowerShell for an unlimited duration by using a script that sets the expiration date to indefinite.
+This effectively bypasses the default 24-month limit set by the Microsoft Entra ID portal.

 If you need to renew a Client Secret for an application in Entra ID, there’s no need to create a new one.
-You can use a PowerShell script to generate a Client Secret without any restrictions.
+You can easily generate a new Client Secret using a PowerShell script without any limitations.

 Register an application in Entra ID

-How to register an app in the Microsoft Entra admin center.
+How to sign up an app in the Microsoft Entra admin center.

-1. Go to the Microsoft Entra admin center then Sign in to Microsoft Azure with your admin credentials
+1. Go to the Microsoft Entra admin center Then sign in to Microsoft Azure using your admin credentials.

 2. Expand the Applications menu > Click App registrations > New registration.